AI-Guru/music-generation-research/README.md

 > In recent years, there has been an increased popularity in image and speech generation using diffusion models.
 However, directly generating music waveforms from free-form text prompts is still under-explored.
 In this paper, we propose the first text-to-waveform music generation model that can receive arbitrary texts using diffusion models.
 We incorporate the free-form textual prompt as the condition to guide the waveform generation process of diffusion models.
 To solve the problem of lacking such text-music parallel data, we collect a dataset of text-music pairs from the Internet with weak supervision.
 Besides, we compare the effect of two prompt formats of conditioning texts (music tags and free-form texts) and prove the superior performance of our method in terms of text-music relevance.
 We further demonstrate that our generated music in the waveform domain outperforms previous works by a large margin in terms of diversity, quality, and text-music relevance.

+### Moûsai: Text-to-Music Generation with Long-Context Latent Diffusion

+> The recent surge in popularity of diffusion models for image generation has brought new attention to the potential of these models in other areas of media synthesis.
+One area that has yet to be fully explored is the application of diffusion models to music generation.
+Music generation requires to handle multiple aspects, including the temporal dimension, long-term structure, multiple layers of overlapping sounds, and nuances that only trained listeners can detect.
+In our work, we investigate the potential of diffusion models for text-conditional music generation.
+We develop a cascading latent diffusion approach that can generate multiple minutes of high-quality stereo music at 48kHz from textual descriptions.
+For each model, we make an effort to maintain reasonable inference speed, targeting real-time on a single consumer GPU.
+In addition to trained models, we provide a collection of open-source libraries with the hope of facilitating future work in the field.

 ### MusicLM: Generating Music From Text

 > We introduce MusicLM, a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff".
 MusicLM casts the process of conditional music generation as a hierarchical sequence-to-sequence modeling task, and it generates music at 24 kHz that remains consistent over several minutes.
 Our experiments show that MusicLM outperforms previous systems both in audio quality and adherence to the text description.
 Moreover, we demonstrate that MusicLM can be conditioned on both text and a melody in that it can transform whistled and hummed melodies according to the style described in a text caption.
 To support future research, we publicly release MusicCaps, a dataset composed of 5.5k music-text pairs, with rich text descriptions provided by human experts.